andreaferretti/factor-tutorial/README.md

 Try writing `1 [ * ] reduce` and look at the output: it is indeed the factorial of `10`.
 Now, `reduce` usually takes three arguments: a sequence (and we had one on the stack), a starting point (this is the `1` we put on the stack next) and a binary operation.
 This must certainly be the `*`, but what about those square brackets around the `*`?

 If we had written just `*`, Factor would have tried to apply multiplication to the topmost two elements, which is not what we wanted.
-What we need is a way to mention a word without applying it.
+What we need is a way to get a word onto the stack without applying it.
 Keeping our textual metaphor, this mechanism is called **quotation**.
-To quote one or more words, you just surround them by `[` and `]` (leaving spaces).
+To quote one or more words, you just surround them by `[` and `]` (leaving spaces!).
 What you get is akin to an anonymous function in other languages.

 Let us `drop` the result to empty the stack, and try writing what we have done so far in a single shot: `10 [1,b] 1 [ * ] reduce`.
 This will output `3628800` as expected.